ali-aboulsauood/etch-a-sketch/README.md

 The default grid size (total number of cells) is `16 × 16` (256 cells), but the user may set the grid size any integer value from `1 × 1` (single cell) to `100 × 100` (10000 cells).
 Larger grid sizes are not allowed, in order to prevent potential delays, freezing, or crashing due to increased computer resource usage.

+**NOTE**: Setting the grid size causes the drawing within it, if present, to be discarded.

 <!--
 The larger the grid size, the more complex and detailed the produced image can be.